 Academic Integrity Pledge "I strive to uphold the University values of respect, responsibility, discovery, and excellence.
 On my honor, I pledge that I have neither given nor received unauthorized assistance on this work."
-You are expected to adhere to this pledge on all graded work whether or not they are explicitly asked in advance to do so.
-Further details on academic integrity are in Canvas: in "Support & Policies," under "MU Policies & Expectations," see "Academic Integrity."
+You are expected to adhere to this pledge on all graded work, whether or not explicitly asked in advance to do so.
+Further details on academic integrity are in Canvas: in "Support & Policies," under "MU Policies & Expectations," please read "Academic Integrity."
+See also the Standard of Conduct for Academic Integrity.